IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 --- abstract

-   An IETF network slice customer may utilize intent-based topologies to express resource reservation intentions within the provider's network.
+   An RFC 9543 network slice customer may utilize intent-based topologies to express resource reservation intentions within the provider's network.
    These customer-defined intent topologies allow customers to request shared resources for future connections that can be flexibly allocated and customized.
 Additionally, they provide an extensive level of control over underlay service paths within the network slice.

-   This document describes a YANG data model for configuring customer intent topologies for network slices using IETF technologies defined in {{!RFC9543}}.
+   This document describes a YANG data model for expressing topology intent topologies which can be used to enhance the RFC 9543 Network Slice Services in specific use cases, such as Network wholesale scenarios, where both topology and connectivity intents need to be expressed.

 --- middle

 # Introduction